Questions? Call or text anytime πŸ“ž 818-446-9627

 Why the Postpartum Period Puts This Relationship Under a Microscope

 When you become a mother, you are relating to your own mother in a new way: as a peer.
 This can shift the entire dynamic of your relationship.
 Her parenting choices are no longer just a memory; they are a direct comparison to the choices you are making now.
-This is a central challenge in the work of generational healing.
+This is a central challenge in the work of .

 Common Challenges with a Difficult Mother